 A project is a sequential arrangement of datasets, transforms, and tables created by a user to query data.
 This is the main way to work with data on Redivis.

 Your workspace is your private page where you can create datasets and projects, find information you've been working with, and manage your profile information.

 A requirement is a type of submission from a user to an organization administrator.
-These can be included in permission groups by administrators to manage a user's access to data.
+These are assigned to datasets by administrators to manage a user's access to data.
 A user only needs to fill out a requirement once, and its information will be applied everywhere.